MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 2. Create a Common Data Service (CDS) environment, if you don't already have one.

-3. install the Guides solution.
+3. Install the Guides solution.

 4. Install the Guides apps on a Windows 10 PC and HoloLens.